Apple’s iOS 13 update is official and today we want to take you through everything we know, and think we know, about the upcoming operating system.

 Apple’s also made some huge performance enhancements to iOS 13.
 Downloads are 50 percent smaller, Face ID is now 30 percent faster, updates are 60 percent smaller, and apps launch twice as fast as they do on iOS 12.

-The new emojis aren’t available in the iOS 13 beta and we expect Apple to bring them to the iPhone inside of a x.x milestone software update later this year.
+The new emojis aren’t available in the iOS 13 beta or the iOS 13.1 beta though we expect Apple to bring them to the iPhone inside of a x.x milestone software update later this year.

 For more on iOS 13’s features, please take a look at our guide.